Table of Contents

 1. Enamel Microdermabrasion

-In this professional method, a small amount of enamel is removed from the teeth to make the white spots less prominent.
+This professional method removes a small amount of enamel from the teeth to make the white spots less prominent.

 2. Teeth Whitening or Bleaching

 This follows microdermabrasion to give the teeth a more uniform color.
-Again, OTC teeth whitening products (pastes, strips, etc.) or even stronger bleaching solutions are used in this process.
+Again, OTC teeth whitening products (pastes, strips, etc.) or even more robust bleaching solutions are used in this process.

 3. Dental Veneer